flytegg/hangar-wrapper/README.md

 All methods in the wrapper should be accessed through the ```HangarClient``` class.

-It currently supports retrieving information about projects, verssions and users.
+It currently supports retrieving information about projects, versions and users.

 The following methods are in the ```HangarClient``` class, and can be accessed statically: